Skip to main content

 Biography

 Dr Beverly Tsai-Goodman studied medicine at the University of Southampton.
 In 2004 she was awarded a doctorate from the University of Bristol where she trained in paediatric cardiology and practised as a consultant until 2016.
-Additionally, from 2004 to 2014, Dr Tsai-Goodman was the leading cardiologist for the Barth Syndrome Specialist Services in Bristol.
+From 2004 to 2014, Dr Tsai-Goodman was the leading cardiologist for the Barth Syndrome Specialist Services in Bristol.

 She also spent 15 months at Boston’s Children’s Hospital and Harvard Medical School as a senior clinical fellow.
 During this time, she trained in cardiac MRI, echocardiography and fetal cardiology.